 In a Chambers as a traditional “law firm”, the Barristers practice law independently, without partnership, while empowered by shared infrastructure and support staff of the Chambers [3].
 Historically, Barristers are “the highest class of lawyers”, as the leading experts upholding and advancing the independent Legal Profession in cooperation with the international Judiciary [4].

-Magna Carta Bar Chambers (MCBC) operates in connection with Templar Inn of Court, under the Inter-Governmental Bar Council (IGBC), empowered by universal jurisdiction of the Sovereign Court of International Justice (SCIJ) as the IGO High Court for international law and human rights.
+University Law Center for Ignita Veritas UnitedMagna Carta Bar Chambers (MCBC) operates in connection with Templar Inn of Court, under the Inter-Governmental Bar Council (IGBC), empowered by universal jurisdiction of the Sovereign Court of International Justice (SCIJ) as the IGO High Court for international law and human rights.

-Legal work of the Bar Chambers (MCBC) is primarily conducted by accredited Barristers.
-It serves as the “University Law Center” for Ignita Veritas University, supported by qualified Law Professors of the University Law Faculty.
-It is further supported by participating Judges from the IGO Justice Courts of the independent Judiciary Profession (who do not preside over any related cases).
-Its capabilities are additionally enhanced by politically neutral subcontracting multinational law firms.
+The Law Center is supported by the affiliated Ignita Veritas University (IV University), assisted by qualified Law Professors of the University Law Faculty.
+It is further supported by participating Judges from the IGO Justice Courts of the Independent Judiciary Profession (who do not preside over any related cases).

 As a non-profit professional institution, the Bar Chambers (MCBC) uses all net proceeds from legal services to support the humanitarian operations of the host IGO Ignita Veritas United (IVU), especially including its Human Rights Court of the independent Judiciary, through the Public Access to Justice Endowment (PAJE) Fund.

-The “Rule of Law” is essentially the policy of basic human fairness, by public declaration of laws which equally apply to both citizens and government authorities, which traces back to ancient Egypt.
 Laws have been written, published, copied and distributed at least since the earliest use of papyrus scrolls ca. 3,035 BC [5], and legal decrees published by standing “Steles” (pronounced ‘stel-las‘) of stone tablets in public places, literally “written in stone”, for all to see [6].

 Even the Pharaohs could be deposed, exiled and erased from history if they violated their sacred obligations to fundamental law and rights [7].
 This rule of customary law was later applied to depose European kings [8] [9].